Skip to main content

 Troubleshooting

 The tool looks for ArduPilot at ~/.ardupilot by default.
-If you installed it elsewhere, use the --ardupilot-path option.
+If you installed it elsewhere, point at it with the --ardupilot flag.
 Make sure you have built the correct vehicle type (./waf copter, ./waf plane, etc.).

 SITL may take a few seconds to initialize.
 Wait for the “APM: Ready to fly” message in the SITL output.
 If telemetry still does not appear, check that the TCP bridge connected successfully (look for “Connected to SITL” in the tool output).